Jesusblan/imageCarousel-dropdownMenus-js/README.md

-# project-template
+# Image carousels and drop down menus
-template with basic files and configurations for future projects
+using js css and html